rust-marker/marker/rfc/0000-lock-file.md

 - `--config KEY=VALUE`: values are merged with the `Marker.toml`.
 This follows `cargo`'s behavior of `--config` parameter closely for consistency with it.
 This parameter accepts a line of TOML that consists only of a single dotted key and value.
 The implementation for this including validation can be copied from `cargo`'s [code](https://github.com/rust-lang/cargo/blob/74ef21bb3f6b7a94106b2beb72bc63a6d4f7fb4e/src/cargo/util/config/mod.rs#L1324-L1470).
 It can be specified multiple times, and all its occurrences are merged.

 - `--no-marker-lock`: skip using the `Marker.lock` file.
-This makes `cargo-marker` use the `ephemeral` buildspace that ignores the `Marker.lock` file and re-generates it's internal `Cargo.lock` file from scratch before running the build.
+This makes `cargo-marker` use the `temp` buildspace that ignores the `Marker.lock` file and re-generates it's internal `Cargo.lock` file from scratch before running the build.

 - `-l, --lint <LINT_CRATE_NAME>`: this is similar to `-p, --package` parameter of `cargo` which lets the user select a subset of lints from the ones they configured.
 An unfortunate confusion may happen here because this parameter is named "lint" and not "lint crate", so someone could think as if it refers to a specific lint.
 However, lints and their levels should be configured via `Marker.toml` or `--config` override.
 Unfortunately, we can't use the [`[lints]`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-lints-section) section of `Cargo.toml` because it's very limited and doesn't support anything except `rust`, `clippy`, `rustdoc`.